Maryland Farm & Harvest

 Joe Ligo, Series Producer

 Joe grew up on a family farm in western Pennsylvania where he baled hay, fed cows, and held the flashlight while his dad fixed tractors.
-Joe’s enthusiasm for machines extended to automobiles, and while attending Westminster College he created AutoMoments, a classic car webseries with over 4.5 million views.
-He also worked for Cornerstone TeleVision, where he produced and directed a documentary about The Battle of Gettysburg.
+Joe’s enthusiasm for machines extended to automobiles, and while attending Westminster College he created AutoMoments, a classic car webseries with over 4.5 million views and counting.
+After graduating he worked for Cornerstone TeleVision, where he produced and directed a documentary about The Battle of Gettysburg.

 Joe came to Maryland Public Television in 2015 as a producer and editor for MotorWeek, but four years later the world of agriculture called him back, and he joined Maryland Farm & Harvest.
 He has a passion for telling the stories of this region’s many different farmers and enjoys working with his incredibly talented colleagues on this show.